Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces

-Our goal is to study Plateau problems in the pseudo-hyperbolic space $\Hn$.
-Let us give two quick descriptions of $\Hn$. \begin{enumerate} \item First, $\Hn$ is the pseudo-Riemannian space of constant curvature -1 and signature $(2,n)$. \item Second, $\Hn$ is the space of negative definite lines in a vector space of signature $(2,n+1)$. \end{enumerate} As such, $\Hn$ bears many resemblances to the hyperbolic plane, which corresponds to the case $n=0$.
-In particular, generalising the Klein model, $\Hn$ may be described as the interior of some quadric in the projective space of dimension $n+2$.
+Our goal is to study Plateau problems in the pseudo-hyperbolic space $\Hn$, which can be quickly described as the space of negative definite lines in a vector space of signature $(2,n+1)$.
+As such $\Hn$ is a complete homogeneous pseudo-Riemannian manifold of signature $(2,n)$ and curvature $-1$.

+Quite naturally, $\Hn$ bears many resemblances to the hyperbolic plane, which corresponds to the case $n=0$.
+In particular, generalising the Klein model, $\Hn$ may be described as one of the connected components of the complement to a quadric in the projective space of dimension $n+2$.

 This quadric is classically called the {\em Einstein universe} and we shall denote it by $\bHn$ \cite{charette}.
 Analogously to the hyperbolic case, the space $\bHn$ carries a conformal metric of signature $(1,n)$ and we will consider it as a boundary at infinity of $\Hn$.
 Topologically, $\bHn$ is the quotient of $\S^1\times \S^n$ by an involution.